Stopovers: Adding Value to Your Trip

-When an AirTreks travel consultant assembles a trip they will bear in mind a couple things: the total cost and overall efficiency of the route.
-Often a nonstop flight will be the more expensive option (there are exceptions to this) because they’re the most coveted.
+When an AirTreks Travel Planner assembles an around the world trip or multi-stop itinerary two things are at the top of their list of considerations: the total cost of the ticket and the overall efficiency of the route.
+Usually, a nonstop flight will be the more expensive option (although there are exceptions).
 Conversely, a pair of flights going to the same place but connecting through a hub city might be much cheaper.

-Every so often stopovers cost money, normally averaging between $50 and $150 USD.
-Connections of more than 8 hours are generally considered stopovers.
+Occasionally, stopovers cost a little extra, normally averaging between $50 and $150 USD.
+Connections of more than 8 hours are generally considered stopovers, as opposed to layovers.
 Keep this in mind when planning for them.

-In the end it’s up to you and what type of traveler you are.
-It may be in your best interest to pay the extra $100 or 200 to get on a nonstop flight.
-But if you’re willing to spend a little extra time, be open to a stopover or two.
-It may be your opportunity to see a place you didn’t know you wanted to.
+In the end, it’s up to you and what type of traveler you are.
+Depending on your time constraints for your trip, it may even be in your best interest to pay more for a nonstop flight.
+But if you’re willing and able to spend a little extra time, be open to stopovers.
 Let your sense of adventure guide you.

 Here are some other suggestions for stopover opportunities that are either free or very cheap.
-Ask your trip consultant if you can fit one into your itinerary.
+Ask your Travel Planner if you can fit one into your itinerary.

 • Hong Kong